 The Children’s Online Privacy Protection Act (COPPA)

-Passed in 1998, one of the older federal laws centered on privacy is the Children’s Online Privacy Protection Act (COPPA).
-Enacted to protect children’s safety and privacy in the new age of the internet, COPPA went into effect in April of 2000.
-The law imposed obligations on commercial operators of online services directed to children under age 13.
+One of the older federal laws centered on privacy is the Children’s Online Privacy Protection Act (COPPA), passed in 1998.
+Enacted to protect children’s safety and privacy in the new age of the internet, COPPA went into effect in April 2000.
+The law imposed obligations on commercial operators of online services directed to children under the age of 13.
 However, even when not directed at children under 13, if there is actual knowledge concerning the collection of personal information of users below 13 years old, COPPA applies.

 Obligations Imposed